- Steps to Make Google Photos Work

 To set up authentication you will need to do the following:

 - The first step requires you to set the Google Client ID and Google Client Secret at Photonic → Settings → Google Photos → Google Photos Settings.
+Use the values obtained from the above

 - Next, head over to Photonic → Authentication → Google Photos, then start the authentication: